eazow/knowledge-hierarchy/english/new-concept-english/3/Lesson_18_Electric_currents_in_modern_art.md

 It was rather like an exhibition of **prehistoric** electronic equipment.

-These p**eculiar** forms not only seemed designed to shock people emotionally, but to give them electric shocks as well!
+These **peculiar** forms not only seemed designed to shock people emotionally, but to give them electric shocks as well!